fefa4ka/mdlm/README.md

 The patterns of the field of life are the combination of the particles and fields that make up the field.

 ### Complex structures in Field
 The field of life is a complex system that is constantly in motion and is constantly changing.
 However, within this system there are some patterns that remain consistent.

-These patterns are known as “complex structures” and they are made up of the elements, zodiac signs, arcane tarot, alchemical stages and particles that make up the field.
+In this framework, each sphere of life can be associated with specific field entities that correspond to different aspects of the individual's experience.
+* **Image**: physical appearance, body, and sense of self.
+* **Economy**: financial and material resources.
+* **Study**: cognitive abilities, awareness, and understanding.
+* **Family**: relationships, feelings, and emotional well-being.
+* **Art**: ability to create, express, and experience beauty.
+* **Health**: physical and emotional health, and their ability to manage and maintain their energy levels.
+* **Love**: ability to connect, empathize, and relate to others.
+* **Sex**: sexual identity, expression, and experiences.
+* **Altruism**: connection to a higher purpose, their sense of meaning and purpose, and their sense of connection to something greater than themselves.
+* **Work**: ability to find and maintain meaningful work, their sense of purpose, and the role of work in their life.
+* **Friendship**: ability to connect, communicate and form relationships with others.
+* **Trans**: ability to transcend the self, to connect with something greater than themselves, and to adapt and evolve over time.

 ## Energy Flow